krithisri/Data-Integration-with-Snowflake-and-S3/README.md

 ## Dynamic View on Data
 A JavaScript procedure, `create_view`, dynamically creates a view on JSON data.
 An automated task schedules the view creation.

-## Concepts Implemented
-This project integrates various key concepts in data engineering and cloud-native solutions.
-The following concepts are implemented:

-- **Efficient Data Movement:** Demonstrates streamlined processes for moving data efficiently.

-- **Scalable Architecture:** Implements a scalable architecture to accommodate growing data volumes.

-- **Real-time Responsiveness:** Utilizes real-time streams and automated tasks for responsive data management.

-- **Structured Data Foundation:** Establishes a structured foundation using Snowflake for organized and efficient data handling.

 ## Conclusion
 The project successfully demonstrates a robust data integration pipeline with Snowflake and S3.
 Future work may include further analysis and machine learning model integration.